 What Kind of Trains Are They?

-Naturally a booming up and coming superpower such as China have multiple choices when it comes to train travel.
-Forget your trailers of safety-lacking carriages swaying heavily over the edges of the tracks.
-The selection of trains are as modern as you’ll find in any other developed nation.
+Naturally a booming up and coming superpower such as China has plenty of choices when it comes to train travel.
+Though you might expect endless lengths of safety-lacking carriages swaying heavily from side to side, you’d be wrong.

-For the high-speed trains, they’re categorised as G, D and C trains, G being the fastest and travelling the longest distances with few stops, C being the opposite.
+For the high-speed trains, they’re categorised as G, D and C trains, G being the fastest and travelling the furthest distances with fewer stops, C being the opposite.

-The slower ones become more of a mine-field.
-Starting with Z, T and K. The first of which travels directly, with more stops added as you go down the letters.
-You then have the less spectacularly labelled ordinary trains which will pull up at almost every stop.
-There will also be some special trains such as L, which runs during peak travel seasons, and Y known as the tourist train which runs for the same reason.
+The slower ones become more of a minefield to figure out.
+Starting with Z, T and K, Z trains travel directly, with more stops added as you go down the letters.
+You then have the less spectacularly labelled ordinary trains which will pull up at almost every station.
+There are also some special trains such as L and Y, which run during peak travel seasons.

 How Much Ground Do They Cover?

-Just to illustrate the magnitude of the coverage of the rail, just the bullet trains connect over 500 Chinese cities across 33 provinces.
-It is in fact the largest high-speed rail worldwide, even boasting the longest high-speed route from Beijing to Hong-Kong.
+Just to illustrate the extent of the railway’s coverage, the high-speed trains alone connect over 500 cities across 33 provinces.
+It is in fact the largest high-speed rail worldwide and even has the longest high-speed route from Beijing to Hong Kong.

-The slower trains naturally cover much more ground.
-Specifically between the more rural areas of the country.
+Slower trains will cover much more ground and travel to more obscure locations, particularly the rural areas of the country.

 What Kind of Seats Can I Get?

-Keep heading down the price scale and you’re met with the seating option which consists of non-reclinable seats in incredibly close contact with your fellow passengers and next to no real level of comfort.
+Keep heading down the price scale and you’re met with the seating option which consists of non-reclinable seats in incredibly close contact with your fellow passengers and next to no comfort at all.

-Well, the good news is that it’s definitely a hell of a lot cheaper than the equivalent flight.
-Even the most expensive train ticket on the high-speed trains wouldn’t come near the equivalent flight.
+Well, the good news is that it’s definitely a hell of a lot cheaper than the equivalent flight, even for high-speed trains!
 For trips around 2 hours long the prices for the cheapest tickets might not even stray over 20 RMB.

-Naturally, the price will depend on the type of train and class you select.
-Let’s take a typical route as an example i.e. Beijing -> Shanghai
+Naturally, the price will depend on the type of train and class you choose.
+Let’s take a typical route as an example, Beijing to Shanghai.

-Typically, the cheapest high-speed tickets will be around 3 times more expensive than the equivalent on the other train.
-Bearing in mind, the price is due to the time needed being 3 times less.
+Typically, the cheapest high-speed tickets will be around 3 times more expensive than regular trains.
+Though that seems a little steep, the trains are also 3 times as fast, so its a fair trade.
 Another important point to consider is these prices remain constant up until departure, regardless of the number of tickets remaining.